mehulagg/gitlab/doc/administration/object_storage.md

 # Object Storage

 GitLab supports using an object storage service for holding numerous types of data.
-It's recommended over NFS and
-in general it's better in larger setups as object storage is typically much more performant, reliable, and scalable.
+It's recommended in preference to NFS and in general it's better in larger setups as object storage is typically much more performant, reliable, and scalable.